What is MAP Monitoring? Benefits and Challenges

 - Give yet another warning.

-If you’re managing a small company, this method could be more attractive than spending money on software, but it’s a never-ending process that takes a toll not only on time but on patience as well.
+If you’re managing a small company, this method could be more attractive than spending money on software, but it’s a never-ending process that requires a lot of time and patience.

-Using price monitoring software allows businesses to automate the process.
-These tools scan websites and gather data on minimum advertised price violations across different regions.
+Using price monitoring software allows businesses to automate the MAP enforcement process.
+Web scraping tools scan websites and gather data on MAP violations across different regions.

 Here’s a brief overview of how they generally work: